15 Letterhead Examples With Logos to Inspire Yours

 Image Source

-What we like: Finally, drawn elements can add back a human touch into your letterhead, and they don’t even need to be fancy to work.
-Above, we see how some tasteful “blobs” mark each corner of the page and frame the letterhead and footer appropriately.
+What I like: Finally, drawn elements can add a human touch to your letterhead, and they don’t even need to be fancy to work.
+Above, I like how some tasteful “blobs” mark each corner of the page and frame the letterhead and footer appropriately.

 How to Create a Letterhead